-- (1) Single family dwellings. - (2) Private garages and carports no larger than one thousand (1000) square feet with ten (10) foot wall. - (3) Essential services and utilities intended to serve the principal permitted use. - (4) Signs subject to the provisions of Article VI. - (5) Horticulture and gardening. - (6) Customary accessory uses provided such uses are clearly incidental to the principal use and that no such use generates traffic or noise that would create a public or private nuisance. - (7) Multi-family [three (3) or more] dwelling units.
+- (1) Single family dwellings. - (2) Private garages and carports no larger than one thousand (1000) square feet with ten (10) foot wall. - (3) Essential services and utilities intended to serve the principal permitted use. - (4) Signs subject to the provisions of Article VI. - (5) Horticulture and gardening. - (6) Customary accessory uses provided such uses are clearly incidental to the principal use and that no such use generates traffic or noise that would create a public or private nuisance. - (7) Multi-family dwelling units.

-- (1) Rooming or boarding houses. - (2) Mobile home parks subject to the provisions of Article VII. - (3) Public and semi-public uses including but not limited to the following: public and private schools, churches, public parks and recreation areas, hospitals, rest homes and homes for the aged, fire and police stations, historic sites.
-Sewage disposal plants, garbage incinerators and maintenance, repair or storage buildings shall not be permitted. - (4) Telephone, telegraph and power transmission towers, poles and lines, including transformers, substations, relay and repeater stations, equipment housing and other necessary appurtenant equipment and structures. - (5) Home occupations or professional offices provided no such use occupies more than twenty-five percent (25%) of the total floor area of the dwelling, not more than one nonresident person is employed on the premises, and such use will not include an operational activity that would create a nuisance to be otherwise incompatible with the surrounding residential area. - (6) Recreation trails including hiking, snowmobiling and bicycling. - (7) Private garages and carports over one thousand (1000) square feet or with walls exceeding ten (10) feet in height.
+- (1) Mobile home parks subject to the provisions of Article VII. - (2) Public and semi-public uses including but not limited to the following: public and private schools, churches, public parks and recreation areas, hospitals, rest homes and homes for the aged, fire and police stations, historic sites.
+Sewage disposal plants, garbage incinerators and maintenance, repair or storage buildings shall not be permitted. - (3) Telephone, telegraph and power transmission towers, poles and lines, including transformers, substations, relay and repeater stations, equipment housing and other necessary appurtenant equipment and structures. - (4) Home occupations or professional offices provided no such use occupies more than twenty-five percent (25%) of the total floor area of the dwelling, not more than one nonresident person is employed on the premises, and such use will not include an operational activity that would create a nuisance to be otherwise incompatible with the surrounding residential area. - (5) Recreation trails including hiking, snowmobiling and bicycling. - (6) Private garages and carports over one thousand (1000) square feet or with walls exceeding ten (10) feet in height.